whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/the-assessment-tools-used-in-memex.md

+# The-assessment-tools-used-in-memex

 ```
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 870743.
 The views and opinions expressed in this document are the sole responsibility of the author and do not necessarily reflect the views of the European Commission.
 ```

-## The assessment tools used in MEMEX
+## The Assessment Tools Used in MEMEX

 The MEMEX project promotes social cohesion through collaborative and heritage-related
 tools that provide inclusive access to tangible and intangible cultural heritage and, at the